bilal-azam/MERN-CMS-Project/README.md

-# BlogSpot - A Simple CMS Web App
+# MernBlog - A Simple MERN Blog app

-BlogSpot is a web application built using React.js for the frontend, Node.js for the backend, and MongoDB as the database.
-It allows users to read blogs posted by other writers and create and publish their own blogs.
+MernBlog is a web application built using React.js for the front-end, Node.js for the back-end, and MongoDB as the database.
+It allows users to read blogs posted by other writers and create and publish their blogs.
 The project utilizes the TinyMCE text editor to enhance the blog writing experience.

 <br>